William Nyallau Badak

 William Nyallau Badak (22 July 1951 – 20 January 2025) was a Malaysian politician and judge who served as the Member of Parliament (MP) for Lubok Antu from March 2008 to May 2018.
-He was an independent in support for the Gabungan Parti Sarawak (GPS) coalition and was a member of the Parti Sarawak Bersatu (PSB) and the Parti Rakyat Sarawak (PRS), a former component party of the Barisan Nasional (BN) coalition.
+He was an independent in support of the Gabungan Parti Sarawak (GPS) coalition and was a member of the Parti Sarawak Bersatu (PSB) and the Parti Rakyat Sarawak (PRS), a former component party of the Barisan Nasional (BN) coalition.
 He was elected to Parliament in the 2008 election, replacing long-serving incumbent Jawah Gerang.
 Before entering Parliament, he was a Native Court judge.
 He joined PSB in 2019 after he was sacked from PRS on 22 April 2018 and dropped as a candidate in the 2018 general election.
 In 2021 Sarawak state election, he contested the Batang Ai state seat as a PSB candidate but lost.
-On 8 November 2022, he left PSB and pledged his support for GPS.
+On 8 November 2022, he left PSB and pledged his support of GPS.